ISSN 0972-5997

 Discussion:

 Endometriosis is characterized by the occurrence of endometrial tissue outside the uterus, which has the capability to react to hormonal signals from the ovaries(5).
-Typical presentation of endometriosis include cyclical abdominal pain, dysmenorrhoea and chronic infertility.
+Typical presentation of endometriosis includes cyclical abdominal pain, dysmenorrhoea and chronic infertility.
 Most commonly, endometriosis occurs in the fallopian tubes, ovaries and scar site.
 Less common sites are cervix, GIT, peritoneum, nose and lung.

 Various theories have been proposed for the pathology of endometriosis.
 Among them the retrograde flow of endometrial tissue fragments/cells and protein-rich fluid through the fallopian tubes into the pelvic area during menstruation is widely regarded as the primary explanation for the formation of endometriotic lesions within the peritoneal cavity.
 However, this mechanism alone is not adequate, given that nearly all women experience retrograde menstruation.
 Other proposed origins include celomic metaplasia, as well as lymphatic and vascular metastasis(6).

 None of the literature has described about the incidence of synchronous pathologies of endometriosis.
-Many literature have stated that chronic inflammation is the etiological factor for endometriosis.
+Many literatures have stated that chronic inflammation is the etiological factor for endometriosis.
 As stated in the literature we have encountered salpingitis isthmic nodosa as the most common synchronous pathologies along with endometriosis.
 This proves that chronic inflammation acting as the risk factor for endometriosis.

 Conclusion: